sendbird/sendbird-uikit-react-native/packages/uikit-react-native/README.md

 import * as Permissions from 'react-native-permissions';
 import * as CreateThumbnail from 'react-native-create-thumbnail';
 import * as ImageResizer from '@bam.tech/react-native-image-resizer';
-import * as AudioRecorderPlayer from 'react-native-audio-recorder-player';
+import * as AudioRecorderPlayer from 'react-native-nitro-sound';

 const nativePlatformServices = {
   clipboard: createNativeClipboardService(Clipboard),